 - ½ cup chopped onion white or red

 - Remove the stems of the parsley and chop into very small pieces.
 I personally like to add the de-stemmed parsley to my food processor and pulse it a few times so it's very finely chopped, but you can also just use a knife if you prefer.

 - Add to a large mixing bowl with the drained and rinsed chickpeas, bell pepper, cucumber, onion, and mint if using.

 - Let the quinoa cool, and prepare the dressing in the meantime.

-- Mix the olive oil, garlic, maple syrup, salt, lemon juice, dijon mustard, and black pepper together in a small bowl.
+- Mix the olive oil, minced garlic, maple syrup, salt, lemon juice, dijon mustard, and black pepper together in a small bowl or salad dressing shaker.

 - Add the cooled quinoa and dressing to the salad and mix until well incorporated.

 - Top with additional salt and pepper if desired.
 Serve & enjoy!